Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Monte Carlo Study

+The results for the clustered EPA tests are reported in the right block of Table \ref{tab:sizedgp1}.
+The kernel robust test $C^{(2)}_{nT}$ performs slightly worse than the overall test $S^{(2)}_{nT}$ and its performance improves rapidly with increases in the number of observations in either dimensions of the panel.
+In the case of large samples the empirical sizes of the two tests are comparable.
+Similar to the findings on the overall test, when the distance is misspecified, the size distortion in the test is only slightly higher and its performance gets better with increases of number of observations.
+The performance of the test based on the partial sample estimator, namely $\underline{C}^{(2)}_{nT}$ is unsatisfactory in small samples, especially for small $n$.
+For $T=10$, even for the largest $n$ we have, the empirical size of the test equals 19.4\%.
+However its performance improves with $T$, and it reaches 5.5\% in the largest sample considered.

+The test $C^{(3)}_{nT}$ is a very viable alternative to $C^{(2)}_{nT}$.
+For small $T$, its size distortion is superior to that of $C^{(2)}_{nT}$ but even for $n=20$ it has good size properties.
+However, contrary to $C^{(2)}_{nT}$, its performance improves only with $T$.
+For instance, when $n=10$ and $T=20$, its size equals 9.9\% which is better than that of the kernel robust test (10.7\%).
+When $n=100$ and $T=20$ the performance of the latter improves dramatically and reaches 6.3\% whereas that of $C^{(3)}_{nT}$ is 8.6\%.

+Finally we focus on the size of the test using estimated common factors, $\underline{C}_{nT}^{(3)}$.
+Irrespective of the choice of the number of common factors, when $T$ is small, the test suffers from more size distortions compared to $C^{(2)}_{nT}$ and $C^{(3)}_{nT}$.
+However for large $T$ and small $n$ the test with $m=2$ has a similar performance to the others.
+In fact for the smallest $n$ and largest $T$ that we consider it has an empirical size of 6\% which is better than that of $C^{(2)}_{nT}$ (9.7\%) and $C^{(3)}_{nT}$ (6.9\%).
+When $m=2$ the improvement of the size of the test is much slower with the increase in $T$ and when the number of common factors is chosen by IC, it approaches the non-robust test, as expected.

 The size results for DGP2 are reported in Table \ref{tab:sizedgp2}.
-As expected, for this DGP the overall test $S^{(2)}_{n,T}$ is grossly over-sized and its performance does not improve with increases in the sample size in any dimension.
-The test $S^{(3)}_{n,T}$ shows very good properties except when $T$ is very small.
-Especially when $T>30$ it is correctly sized even for large values of $n$.
-Conclusions are similar for the factor-robust tests $S^{(4)}_{n,T}$.
-The tests which use kernel-robust estimation of the spatial interactions, with or without correct distance metric, as well as the test which uses the partial sample estimator are correctly sized for moderate to large values of $T$.
-As in the case of DGP1, their size properties are asymptotically equal.
+As expected, for this DGP the overall tests $S^{(2)}_{nT}$ and $\underline{S}^{(2)}_{nT}$ are grossly over-sized and their performance does not improve with increases in the sample size in any dimension.
+The test $S^{(3)}_{nT}$ shows very good properties except when $T$ is very small, in particular when $T>30$.
+Conclusions are similar for the factor-robust tests $\underline{S}_{nT}^{(3)}$.
+In fact, this test performs better than $S^{(3)}_{nT}$ for all samples sizes considered.
+A very important finding is that, even when the number of common factors is underspecified, the test performs very well.
+We also see that the three versions of the test are equivalent in large samples.
+For $T>10$ and $n>30$ these three tests have equal empirical size.

-The results concerning the joint EPA tests are less encouraging as in the previous DGP.
-The test $J^{(2)}_{n,T}$ does not show huge size distortions, especially for moderate $T$, however we observe that it is undersized for large time series dimensions.
-The test $J^{(3)}_{n,T}$ behaves in line with theoretical expectations such that it has lower size distortions for large $T$ and small $n$.
-However, its size equals 10.65\% even for $T=100$ when $n=10$.
-The factor-robust tests of the overall EPA hypothesis are over-sized in all sample sizes under consideration.
-The standardized test $Z^{(4)}_{n,T}$ improves the performance but this improvement remains limited.